Antisemitism in France: Crusades

 The Jews of France suffered during the First Crusade (1096), when the crusaders are stated, for example, to have shut up the Jews of Rouen in a church and to have murdered them without distinction of age or sex, sparing only those who accepted baptism.
 According to a Hebrew document, the Jews throughout France were at that time in great fear and wrote to their brothers in the Rhine countries making known to them their terror and asking them to fast and pray.
 In the Rhineland, thousands of Jews were killed by the crusaders (see German Crusade, 1096).

 The Rhineland massacres, also known as the German Crusade of 1096, were a series of mass murders of Jews perpetrated by mobs of German Christians of the People's Crusade in the year 1096, or 4856 according to the Jewish calendar.
 These massacres are seen as the first in a sequence of antisemitic events in Europe which culminated in the Holocaust.

-Prominent leaders of crusaders involved in the massacres included Peter the Hermit and especially Count Emicho.
+Prominent leaders of crusaders involved in the massacres included Peter the Hermit and Count Emicho.
 As part of this persecution, the destruction of Jewish communities in Speyer, Worms and Mainz was noted as the "Hurban Shum" (Destruction of Shum).